HTStudio/The-Wandering-Earth/README.md

 # The-Wandering-Earth
 # Programed by HT Studio

 # Press W,A,S,D to Move
-# Press Shift to speed up
+# Press Shift to Speed up
 # You can edit keyboard bindings in options-control